szyminson/jsos-msg-lookup/README.md

 For now you can run jml in 2 modes:

 ### Test mode
-You can use this mode to verify if jml works well and if given credentials are correct.
+You can use this mode to verify if jml works well and to get sample emails.
 Every minute you should receive (as test messages) 3 emails with 3 newest (not only unread) retrieved messages from your JSOS inbox.

 ### Normal mode
 Default mode.
 Behaviour of jml running this mode is described in *Description* part of this readme.